leeroun/CARLA_RL_Project/README.md

 2022-1 KHU Software Capstone Design Project

-This reoisitory has only python code used for learning and excution. <n>
+This reoisitory has only python code used for learning and excution.
 Traffic Simulator 'Carla' must be installed to run project.

 ## Autonomous driving vehicle in urban traffic simulator with reinforcement learning